thorlauridsen/spring-cloud-java-event-driven/README.md

 outbox
 └─ event

-jackson, model and producer has no dependencies
+exception, jackson, model and producer has no dependencies
 ```

 ## Meta